calebmsword/kivy/README.md

 right_button.bind(active=update_label, center=update_label, size=update_label)
 ```

-This is much more verbose.
-It's harder to picture what the widget tree is supposed to be.
-Also, the binding logic, which seems self-evident, has to be explicitly stated.
+The advantage of creating this app with kvlang should be clear.
+Using pure Python is more verbose, makes the widget tree harder to picture, and forces us to explictly declare the binding logic, which is self-evident in this case.

 As you can see, kvlang often makes your code easier to write and understand.
 However, sometimes the calculation for a widget property is quite complex and it doesn't make sense to try to express it in kvlang.
 An example of when this happened to me is when I had a widget which rendered multiple points on an image, and then each of these points was labeled.
 I used the following in kvlang to express this: